 The ethic of stem cell-based embryo models

-We are contributing to an international discussion to help guide this research that involves ethicists, philosophers, lawyers, and international scientific societies, with the goal of proposing a framework of what should be and should not be done using blastoids and other later-stages embryo models (e.g., gastruloids).
-For example, we advice regulators to clearly ban their use for reproductive purposes.
-We stated our ethic in several publications that serve as a basis for further discussions.
+We are contributing to an international discussion to guide this research, which involves ethicists, philosophers, lawyers, and international scientific societies.
+Our goal is to propose a clear framework for stem cell-based embryo models.
+For example, we advice regulators to encourage their use as in vitro scientific models while banning their use for reproductive purposes.
+We stated our propositions in several publications that serve as a basis for further discussions.